lucasxlu/blog/source/about/index.md

   * Facial beauty prediction with 0.89 Pearson Correlation
   * License type recognition with 99.77% Precision and 99.76% Recall
   * Scene recognition (in car/out of car) with 99.89% Precision 99.90% Recall
-  * License completeness with 99.67% Precision and 99.68% Recall
+  * License completeness recognition with 99.67% Precision and 99.68% Recall
   * Complete the writing of 20 patents related to safety products

 * [GeeTest](https://www.geetest.com/) &emsp;